SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 	colorList whenSelectionChangedDo: [ :selection |
 		self updateColor: selection selectedItem ]
 ```
-`connectPresenters` delegates to `updateColor:` to update the color box and the color details.
+The method `connectPresenters` delegates to `updateColor:` to update the color box and the color details.
 As you can see, `updateColor:` takes care of a possible `nil` value for `currentColor`.

 ```
 ColorChooser >> updateColor: color